 Black girl, remember it is your name on that scholarship, it is your name on that financial aid, it is your name on those loans, it is your name on that transcript, it will be your name on that degree, and it will be your name on that job application and resume.
+Scholarships for international students in the USA can help you to achieve it.
 This is the time to be selfish, studious, adventurous, open, serious, dedicated, and have fun.
 Hopefully this wasn’t an earful, my goal was to motivate someone to start somewhere because time goes by really quick.
 You are superwoman, okay, don’t you dare doubt yourself!

 See you at the top black girl, you got it sis!